cheshire-cat-ai/core/README.md

 ## Why use the Cat

 - ⚡️ API first, so you get a microservice to easily add a conversational layer to your app
+- 🐘 Remembers conversations and documents and uses them in conversation
-- 🚀 Extensible via plugins (AI can connect to your APIs or execute custom python code)
+- 🚀 Extensible via plugins (public plugin registry + private plugins allowed)
+- 🎚 Event callbacks, function calling (tools), conversational forms
-- 🏛 Easy to use admin panel
+- 🏛 Easy to use admin panel (chat, visualize memory and plugins, adjust settings)
 - 🌍 Supports any language model (works with OpenAI, Google, Ollama, HuggingFace, custom services)
-- 🐘 Remembers conversations and documents and uses them in conversation
 - 🐋 Production ready - 100% [dockerized](https://docs.docker.com/get-docker/)
 - 👩‍👧‍👦 Active [Discord community](https://discord.gg/bHX5sNFCYU) and easy to understand [docs](https://cheshire-cat-ai.github.io/docs/)